The Mad Bomber (film)

 The Mad Bomber, a.k.a.
 The Police Connection and Detective Geronimo, is a 1972 film produced, directed, and scripted by Bert I. Gordon.
 It stars Vince Edwards, Chuck Connors and Neville Brand.

 Plot

-William Dorn, a middle-aged man in Los Angeles, rigs and sets off bombs in places he associates with the drug-overdose death of his daughter and the collapse of his life.
-Investigating detective Geronimo Minnelli learns that at one of the locations of his attacks, a hospital, a rape took place, and both the victim and her rapist likely saw the face of the as-yet-unidentified bomber.
+William Dorn, a middle-aged man in Los Angeles, rigs and sets off bombs in places he associates with the drug-overdose death of his daughter Ann and the collapse of his life.
+Investigating detective Geronimo Minnelli learns that at one of the locations of his attacks, a hospital, a rape took place, and both the victim Martha and her rapist George Fromley likely saw the face of the as-yet-unidentified bomber.
 The police desperately attempt to simultaneously identify and apprehend both violent criminals, hoping one will lead them to the other.